HiAS7/The-Sauce-Book-Online/_classes/Paladin.md

 17th |cloudkill, dominate person
 ##### CHANNEL DIVINITY
-When you take this oath at 3rd level, you gain the follow— ing two Channel Divinity options.\
+When you take this oath at 3rd level, you gain the follow— ing two Channel Divinity options.<br/>
 **Conquering Presence.** You can use your Channel Divinity to exude a terrifying presence.
 As an action, you force each creature of your choice that you can see within 30 feet